Complete Guide on GRE Percentiles

 How Are GRE Percentiles Calculated?

+The GRE is administered throughout the year by the Educational Testing Service (ETS).
+To calculate percentiles, ETS collects all the test scores over a 3-year period spanning the most recent July to June testing cycles.
+For example, the percentiles on the August 2022 score reports were based on tests taken between July 2019 and June 2022.
 For each score point, ETS determines the percentage of test takers who scored at or below that score.
 This percentage becomes the percentile rank for that score.
 For instance, if a Verbal Reasoning score of 159 was achieved by 81% of test takers, it is in the 81st percentile.
 Higher percentiles correspond to better performance compared to other test takers.

 Some key things to note: